FluBBaOfWard/WSCpuTest/README.md

 	I use nasm https://nasm.us/ by running "nasm -f bin -o WSCpuTest.wsc WSCpuTest.asm".

 ## How do the undefined flags / undocumented op-codes work?
+If there is a division by zero the input (AL, AX/AW) is not modified.
+The flags marked as Undefined in the manual are always modified by the instructions, the flags are never kept as they were before the instruction.

 ### AND, OR, XOR & TEST
 AuxCarry, Carry & Overflow are always cleared.